Trustworthy Transfer Learning: A Survey: Applications

 \subsection{Robotics}

-Sim-to-real transfer aims to transfer knowledge from simulation to real-world environments when training reinforcement learning models for robotic learning~\shortcite{dai2024acdc,peng2018sim}.
-Recently, this framework has been studied in various robotic learning tasks, including Rubik’s cube~\shortcite{akkaya2019solving}, human pose estimation~\shortcite{DoerschZ19}, vision-and-language navigation~\shortcite{AndersonSTMPBL20}, biped locomotion~\shortcite{YuKTL19}, etc. Specifically, various strategies have been proposed to address the domain shift between simulation and real-world environments~\shortcite{tzeng2020adapting,peng2018sim,pinto2017robust,rusu2017sim}.
-One is to use distribution alignment regularization to learn domain-invariant representation~\shortcite{tzeng2020adapting,DIRL}.
-Another strategy is domain randomization~\shortcite{andrychowicz2020learning,tobin2017domain}, which aims to train the model using a diverse set of randomized simulated environments, rather than relying on a single simulated environment. \shortciteA{chen2022understanding} and \shortciteA{hu2023provable} further theoretically highlight the benefits of domain randomization for sim-to-real transfer.
+Sim-to-real transfer aims to transfer knowledge from simulation to real-world environments when training reinforcement learning models for robotic learning~\cite{dai2024acdc,peng2018sim}.
+Recently, this framework has been studied in various robotic learning tasks, including Rubik’s cube~\cite{akkaya2019solving}, human pose estimation~\cite{DoerschZ19}, vision-and-language navigation~\cite{AndersonSTMPBL20}, biped locomotion~\cite{YuKTL19}, etc. Specifically, various strategies have been proposed to address the domain shift between simulation and real-world environments~\cite{tzeng2020adapting,peng2018sim,pinto2017robust,rusu2017sim}.
+One is to use distribution alignment regularization to learn domain-invariant representation~\cite{tzeng2020adapting,DIRL}.
+Another strategy is domain randomization~\cite{andrychowicz2020learning,tobin2017domain}, which aims to train the model using a diverse set of randomized simulated environments, rather than relying on a single simulated environment. \citet{chen2022understanding,hu2023provable} further theoretically highlight the benefits of domain randomization for sim-to-real transfer.